tum-ens/urbs/doc/users_guide/runscript_explained.rst

     result = optim.solve(prob, tee=True)

 This section is the "work horse", where most computation and time is spent.
-The optimization problem is first defined (:func:`create_model`) andn populated with paramter valus with values.
+The optimization problem is first defined (:func:`create_model`) and populated with parameter values with values.
 The ``SolverFactory`` object is an abstract representation of the solver used.
 The returned object ``optim`` has a method :meth:`set_options` to set solver options (not used in this tutorial).